MicrosoftDocs/win32/desktop-src/TaskSchd/eventtrigger-valuequeries.md

 ---
 title: EventTrigger.ValueQueries property
 description: For scripting, gets or sets a collection of named XPath queries.
-Each query in the collection is applied to the last matching event XML that is returned from the subscription query specified in the Subscription property. ms.assetid: '9ff92b66-f63c-4736-b086-df7dd8cd2b10'
+Each query in the collection is applied to the last matching event XML that is returned from the subscription query specified in the Subscription property. ms.assetid: 9ff92b66-f63c-4736-b086-df7dd8cd2b10
+keywords:
+- ValueQueries property Task Scheduler
-keywords: ["ValueQueries property Task Scheduler", "ValueQueries property Task Scheduler , EventTrigger object", "EventTrigger object Task Scheduler , ValueQueries property"]
+- ValueQueries property Task Scheduler , EventTrigger object
+- EventTrigger object Task Scheduler , ValueQueries property
 topic_type:
 - apiref
 api_name: